momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 * Success
   - `authToken`: string - the new auth token
-  - `refreshToken`: string - a refresh token that can be used with the [RefreshAuthToken API](#refreshauthtoken) to refresh a token before it expires
+  - `refreshToken`: string - a refresh token that can be used with the [RefreshAuthToken API](#refreshauthtoken-api) to refresh a token before it expires
+  - `endpoint`: string - the HTTP endpoint the Momento client should use when making requests
   - `expiresAt`: Timestamp - the timestamp at which the token will expire
 * Error